 BIIA 2018 Forum: Theme: Building Tech, Innovation & Economic Networks

-Thursday 2nd and Friday 3rd of August will be a deeper and more comprehensive program for incubator professionals and stakeholders.
+Thursday 2nd and Friday 3rd of August will be a deeper more comprehensive program comprising the BIIA Forum.
 We are developing a number of ideas around an action learning program for you involving technology, ideas for small innovation programs and new networking experiences.

 The Annual BIIA Awards and a networking dinner will also be included; with an emphasis on ‘prestige, special industry, government guests, and quality networking’.
 We are confident that the program will be exciting and affordable!